Let’s be honest here. Not having your own car, or having a car that’s not quite big enough, can be a right pain.

 So how does it work?

 The whole idea behind temporary car insurance is that you can get flexible cover right then and there.
-With Jaunt, you can get insurance for as little as one hour, up to a period of 30 days on a vehicle.
+With Jaunt, you could get insured for up to 28 days on a car.
 Arrange it in advance or at short notice.
 It’s up to you.

 Here’s a quick example: Your elderly neighbour asks you to go and do their shopping this afternoon and offers you their car as you don’t own one.
 You could use Jaunt to insure yourself on that vehicle for a couple of hours to get the shopping done.
 Sorted on the spot.
 The ultimate convenience.